 The cost of a divorce is almost always one of the most critical issues facing a person as they prepare for a divorce.
 If you are in a position where you are either contemplating a divorce or require a lawyer's assistance in responding to a petition for divorce filed by your spouse, then you have come to the right place.
-The attorneys with the Law Office of Bryan Fagan would like to share with you some information on the basics of attorney's fees in a divorce case.
-We can move on to more in-depth material on what your divorce may end up costing you when it is all said and done.
+The attorneys with the Law Office of Bryan Fagan would like to share some information on the basics of attorney's fees in a divorce case.
+We can move on to more in-depth material on what your divorce may cost you when it is all said and done.

 What is a retainer fee?